Skip to main content

 Medically reviewed by Leigh Ann Anderson, PharmD.
 Last updated on June 14, 2024.

-Studies with some PDE5 inhibitors have shown a decrease in blood pressure and symptomatic effects, like feeling dizzy, lightheaded or fainting when combined with alcohol.
+Patients taking PDE5 inhibitors should avoid consuming large amounts of alcohol, which may cause a sudden decrease in blood pressure when getting up from a standing or reclining position.
+Studies with some PDE5 inhibitors have shown a decrease in blood pressure and symptoms like feeling dizzy, lightheaded or fainting when they are combined with alcohol.

 Erectile dysfunction drugs include:

-Some PDE5 inhibitor brands (Adcirca, Alyq, Revatio) are also approved to treat high blood pressure in the arteries of the lungs (pulmonary hypertension).
+Some PDE5 inhibitor brands (Adcirca, Alyq, Revatio) are also approved to treat high blood pressure in the arteries of the lungs (pulmonary hypertension), but not approved to be used for erectile dysfunction.
 Do not use these medicines with other PDE5 inhibitors.

 Learn more: The Drugs.com Drug Interaction Checker